JoaoAJMatos/Tsoding-Color-Theme/README.md

 ### Suggestions

-If you have any suggestions for the further development of this theme, please feel free to open an issue under the `suggestion` tag.
+If you have any suggestions for the further development of this theme, please feel free to [open an issue](https://github.com/JoaoAJMatos/Tsoding-Color-Theme/issues/new) under the `suggestion` label.